 17.0 Blackjack (Style A)

-17.1 Where Blackjack Style A is adopted the approved rules of Blackjack will apply except where the rules are inconsistent with rule 17.2 in which case rule 17.2 will prevail.
+17.1 Where Blackjack (Style A) is adopted the rules of Blackjack will apply except where the rules are inconsistent with rule 17.2 in which case rule 17.2 will prevail.

-17.2 Additional cards shall be drawn to the dealer’s hand until a Hard Total of 17, 18, 19, 20 or 21 or a Soft Total of 18, 19, 20 or 21 is achieved, at which point no additional cards will be drawn.
+17.2 Additional cards shall be drawn to the Dealer’s hand until a Hard Total of 17, 18, 19, 20 or 21 or a Soft Total of 18, 19, 20 or 21 is achieved, at which point no additional cards will be drawn.

+17.3 Where Blackjack (Style A) is adopted, a notification indicating the adoption of this version of the game must be clearly displayed at the table, at all times during the game.

 18.0 Ante Up Blackjack

-18.1 Where Ante Up Blackjack is adopted, the approved rules of Blackjack will apply and where Blackjack Style A is also adopted, the approved rules of Blackjack Style A will also apply except where those rules are inconsistent with the rules of Ante Up Blackjack in which case the rules of Ante Up Blackjack will prevail.
+18.1 Where Ante Up Blackjack is adopted, the rules of Blackjack will apply and where Blackjack (Style A) is also adopted, the rules of Blackjack (Style A) will also apply except where those rules are inconsistent with the rules of Ante Up Blackjack in which case the rules of Ante Up Blackjack will prevail.

-18.2 The layout cloth covering the Ante Up Blackjack table shall, in addition to the inscriptions specified in rule 3.2 have areas designated for the placement of wagers and the Ante.
+18.2 The layout cloth covering the Ante Up Blackjack table shall be marked in a manner clearly indicating the adoption of this version (including having areas designated for the placement of wagers and the Ante).

 18.3 The amount of the Ante shall be that displayed on the sign at the table indicating the minimum and maximum wager limits for the table.

-18.4 The casino operator may at its discretion waive payment of the Ante where the initial wager meets or exceeds a value prescribed by the operator and displayed on the sign referred to in rule 18.3.
+18.4 The Casino Operator may at its discretion waive payment of the Ante where the initial wager meets or exceeds a value prescribed by the Casino Operator and displayed on the sign referred to in rule 18.3.

-18.5 Subject to rule 18.4, before the first card is dealt in a Round, each player shall make a wager against the dealer and place any accompanying Ante.
+18.5 Subject to rule 18.4, before the first card is dealt in a Round, each player shall make a wager against the Dealer and place any accompanying Ante.

-18.6 The Ante shall be collected by the dealer and placed in the float tray subsequent to the Initial Deal.
+18.6 The Ante shall be collected by the Dealer and placed in the float tray subsequent to the Initial Deal.

-18.7 If it is discovered that cards have been dealt to a wagering area without an Ante, any wager in that wagering area shall be void and the cards in that hand shall be counted and placed in the discard rack and the game shall continue.
+18.7 If it is discovered that cards have been dealt to a wagering area without an Ante, any wager in that wagering area shall be Void and the cards in that hand shall be counted and placed in the discard rack and the game shall continue.

 19.0 Blackjack +

-19.1 Where Blackjack + is adopted the approved rules of Blackjack will apply and where Blackjack Style A is also adopted, the approved rules of Blackjack Style A will also apply except where those rules are inconsistent with the rules of Blackjack + in which case the rules of Blackjack + will prevail.
+19.1 Where Blackjack + is adopted the rules of Blackjack will apply and where Blackjack (Style A) is also adopted, the rules of Blackjack (Style A) will also apply except where those rules are inconsistent with the rules of Blackjack + in which case the rules of Blackjack + will prevail.

+19.2 Where Blackjack + is adopted, a notification indicating the adoption of this version of the game must be clearly displayed at the table at all times during the game.

-19.2 Before the first card is dealt in a Round, each player shall make a wager against the dealer which shall:
+19.3 Before the first card is dealt in a Round, each player shall make a wager against the Dealer which shall:

 win if the player’s point total is 21;

-win if the player’s point total exceeds the dealer’s without either exceeding 21;
+win if the player’s point total exceeds the Dealer’s without either exceeding 21;

-win if the player’s point total is less than 21 and the dealer exceeds 22;
+win if the player’s point total is less than 21 and the Dealer exceeds 22;

 win if the player has a Blackjack;